linxule/Feeback4SolidarityProject/Project_Historia/Typology/Research Update 2020-06-01.md

 8. Governance residence: What governance, if any, ison chain so that majority-rule decisions are  automatically  adopted  (e.g.  EOS,  Cosmos),verses  off-chain  governance  that  requires human intervention (e.g. Bitcoin, Ethereum)?
 9. Funding model:  Who  funds  the  project?
 Who  decides  who  pays  what?
 Who  decides  the pricing model (including transaction fees)?"

+Also need to refer to Wassim Alsindi and RichardRed0x's multi-factor governance features.

 ## Perspectives

 - Political Decentralization